-There are many reasons you may write a bio.
+There are many reasons you may write a professional or personal bio.
 You might use a bio on your resume, company website, portfolio or job application.
-A bio should quickly explain your most important accomplishments, traits and qualifications.
-Bios are written in many different ways and should be tailored for their use.
+A bio should quickly explain your most important accomplishments, traits and qualifications during your career development.
 There are several steps you can take to craft a memorable bio for any situation.

-You can write a clear, impactful bio by following a few easy steps:
+Write a clear, impactful and professional bio by following these steps:

-Context plays an important role in whether your bio should be written in first or third person—whether you refer to yourself as “I” (first person) or by your name (third person).
-In many cases, professional bios (for a company website, for example) are written in third person, while personal bios (for an online profile, for example) are written in first person.
+The way you refer to yourself is important in a bio.
+Your bio should be written in first or third person—whether you refer to yourself as “I” (first person) or by your name (third person).
+Professional and formal bios are often written in third person, while personal and informal bios are usually written in first person.
 If you’re writing a bio for work, ask your manager or editor which is more appropriate.
-Otherwise, consider whether you want your audience to have a more personal experience when reading your bio.
-For a more personal tone, write a first-person bio.

 Identifying your current employer can help your audience get an idea of your experience, industry and whether or not you are currently available for work.
 After identifying your position, title or role, identify your employer.
 If you do not currently have an employer or are self-employed, you can skip this step.